nickbrandt/GitLab/doc/administration/geo/disaster_recovery/background_verification.md

 ![Verification status](img/verification-status-primary.png)

-Navigate to the **Admin Area > Geo** dashboard on the **secondary** node and expand the **Verification information** tab for that node to view automatic verifcation status for repositories and wikis.
+Navigate to the **Admin Area > Geo** dashboard on the **secondary** node and expand the **Verification information** tab for that node to view automatic verification status for repositories and wikis.
 As with checksumming, successes are shown in green, pending work in grey, and failures in red.